 Everyone who deals with ESA has the right to expect good service and to have access to a process for addressing concerns without fear of reprisal.
 Complaints should be taken seriously and used as learning experiences.
-Even if a complaint is ultimately unfounded it can be seen as an opportunity to build a positive relationship.
-ESA has a Complaints Policy and Procedure and every employee is expected to support its appropriate use and compliance with this Policy is a requirement of the Code of Conduct.
+Even if a complaint is unfounded it can be seen as an opportunity to build a positive relationship.
+ESA has a Complaints Policy and Procedure and every employee is expected to support its use.

-Avoiding Conflicts of Interest
+Avoiding conflicts of interest